florian-krieger/CBA_xml-parser/README.md

 ## General remarks on data files

-* **Missing values**: if you encounter missing values (indicated as empty cells), these are the result of no interaction between participant and system at all in this item.
-In some item versions it is possible to skip a phase.
-In this case, a missing would be coded.
+* **Missing values**: If you encounter missing values (indicated as empty cells), these are the result of no interaction between participant and system at all in this item (or this phase).
+This is because in some item versions it is possible to skip a phase.
+Hence, in this case, a missing would be coded.